-In the first report of its kind, The New American Leaders Project released “Represent 2020: A Scorecard for Immigrant Leadership in America”.
-Researchers surveyed 7,382 state legislators to determine the number of Asian American and Latino elected officials currently serving in office in state government nationwide.
+In the New American Leaders Project's “Represent 2020: A Scorecard for Immigrant Leadership in America” report, researchers surveyed 7,382 state legislators to determine the number of Asian American and Latino elected officials in office at state governments nationwide.

-New American Leaders Project was recently selected to participate in Re3 StoryHack.
+New American Leaders Project recently participated in Re3 StoryHack.
 We helped two teams of hackers write, visualize, code, and share our story.
-Their websites offer background on the current state of representation, and aim to shift national perspective on the need for descriptive democracy in the United States.
+Their websites offer background on the current state of representation, and aim to shift perspective.

 ■ Most Likely to Shift Perspective Award